openstack/python-novaclient/doc/source/index.rst

 ===========================================

 This is a client for OpenStack Nova API.
 There's a :doc:`Python API
-<reference/index>` (the :mod:`novaclient` module), and a :doc:`command-line
+<reference/index>` (the :mod:`novaclient` module), and a deprecated
-script </user/shell>` (installed as :program:`nova`).
+:doc:`command-line script </user/shell>` (installed as :program:`nova`).
 Each implements the entire OpenStack Nova API.

-You'll need credentials for an OpenStack cloud that implements the Compute API, such as TryStack, HP, or Rackspace, in order to use the nova client.
+You'll need credentials for an OpenStack cloud that implements the Compute API in order to use the nova client.

 .. seealso::